Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 1. Data collection and sharing.
 Specify clearly what data (including IP addresses)
 is:
-    - Collected and retained by the operator, and for what period it is retained
+    - Collected and retained by the operator, and for what period it is retained.
-    - Shared with partners
+    - Shared with partners.
-    - Shared, sold or rented to third-parties
+    - Shared, sold or rented to third-parties.

     and in each case whether it is aggregated, pseudonymized or anonymized and the conditions of data transfer.